GY523/StockManagement/README.md

 Repos includes Object-Oriented Programming Assignment.
 A stock management system where every stock has its own class.
 A GUI is also provided using JavaFX library.
-No Database connection.
+Applied the concept of encapsulation.